Welcome

 Answer:

 G (as current tenant).
-E is liable for breaches by F (while F was in occupation) but is released after G's assignment.
-F is released unless an AGA was imposed at the second assignment.
+E remains liable only for breaches by F while F was the tenant under the AGA but is released after the next lawful assignment.
+F is released on assignment to G unless an AGA was imposed at the second assignment.

 Enforceability of Leasehold Covenants on Assignment